Reluctant Interaction Modeling: Theoretical analysis

+is the ``pure'' interaction effects that cannot be captured by linear combinations of $X$, with $\Cov(X, W) = 0$.
+We denote the covariance of the pure interactions as

+where $\Psi = \Cov(Z)\in\real^{q\times q}$.
+We note that $X^T \theta^\ast$ is aligned with \textit{the best population linear approximation} to $Y$ in \citet{buja2019models}.
+By fitting $Y$ using only linear combinations of $X$, we fit a misspecified model because the pure interaction $W$ is ignored.
+We will see in the following analysis that the zero covariance structure between $X$ and $W$ is helpful in reducing the effects of this model misspecification.
+Actually, the benefit from the ``orthogonality'' between main effects and interactions is also observed in \citet{hao2014interaction}, where $X$ is assumed to follow a zero-mean symmetric distribution.
+In such a case, we have that $\Phi = \Cov(X, Z) = 0$, which implies that $\vartheta^\ast = 0$ and $W = Z$.
+Our method does not require the symmetry of the distribution of main effects and thus allows for more general covariance structure between main effects $X$ and interactions $Z$.

+We also note that $X$ in \eqref{eq:true_repa} can be generalized to be a random vector containing main effects and simple functions of main effects, e.g., the squared effects, or general univariate nonlinear functions of main effects $f_j(X_j)$'s (as in Section \ref{sec:principle}).

+To study sprinter's performance, we will need to make assumptions about the tail behavior of the features.
 If main effects are sub-Gaussian, then their interactions are known to be sub-exponential.
 However, the analysis of interaction modeling usually involves the product of more than two main effects (e.g., the product of a main effect and an interaction), which has heavier tails than sub-exponential random variables.
-The following definition will therefore be useful. \begin{definition}[$\subw(\nu)$ random variable/vector, Definition 2.2 and 2.4 of \citet{kuchibhotla2018moving}] A random variable $U$ is a sub-Weibull random variable of order $\nu > 0$, i.e., $\subw(\nu)$, if
+The following definition \citep[][Definition 2.2 and 2.4]{kuchibhotla2018moving} will therefore be useful. \begin{definition}[$\subw(\nu)$ random variable/vector] A random variable $U$ is a sub-Weibull random variable of order $\nu > 0$, i.e., $\subw(\nu)$, if

 where $\snorm{U}_{\psi_\nu}$ is the Orlicz norm of $U$.
 A random vector $V \in \real^p$ is a $\subw(\nu)$ random vector if $c^T V$ is a $\subw(\nu)$ random variable for any constant vector $c \in \real^p$.
 Furthermore, we define $\snorm{V}_{\psi_\nu} = \sup_{\snorm{c}_2 = 1} \snorm{c^T V}_{\psi_\nu}$. \end{definition} The notion of $\subw(\nu)$ generalizes the definition of sub-Gaussian, which is $\subw(2)$, and sub-exponential, which is $\subw(1)$.
 In this paper, we are primarily interested in the cases where $\nu < 1$.
 In particular, the product of three and four sub-Gaussian main effects, which as shown in Appendix \ref{app:subweibull}, are $\subw(2/3)$ and $\subw(1/2)$ respectively.
 In Appendix \ref{app:subweibull}, we also give a set of concentration inequalities for these heavy tailed random variables.